-Creating a safe environment for your loved one is also high on your to-do list when considering home caretaking.
-As dementia worsens, patients are more likely to cause harm to themselves, but basic home safety preparations can prevent accidents.

-Here is a starting point for home safety tips for dementia, but it may not be all-inclusive:
+Creating a safe environment for your loved one is also high on your to-do list when considering home caretaking and basic home safety preparations can prevent accidents.
+Here is a starting point for home safety tips:

-Bedroom: □ Make sure that your loved one can get in and out of bed safely.
-He or she may require a step stool or safety mat. □ Use a night light, or at least have a lamp that is easily accessible from bed. □ Ensure there is a clear path out of the room.
-Bathroom: □ Ensure that your loved one can get in and out of the bathtub safely: safety rails, nonskid bathtub grips, and/or a shower stool can help. □ Install a safety frame or raised seat near the toilet. □ Put medications, cleaning products and bathroom appliances away in a locked cabinet Kitchen: □ Lock up cleaning products and other chemicals □ Put child-proof latches on cabinets and drawers that have scissors, knives, matches or lighters, or other dangerous items □ Install safety knobs on the stove □ Disconnect the garbage disposal □ Remove fake fruits or anything similar.
-Your loved one may mistake them for real food ☐ Remove fake fruits or anything similar.
-Your loved one may mistake them for real food.
+Be edroom Make sure that your loved one can get in and out of bed safely.
+He or she ma ay require a step stool or safety mat Use a night light, or at least have a lamp that is easily accessible from bed Ensure there is a clear path out of the room Ba throom Ensure that your loved one can get in and out of the bathtub safely: safety rai ls, non skid bathtub grips, and/or a shower stool can help Install a safety frame or raised seat near the toilet Put medications, cleaning products and bathroom appliances away in a lo cked cabinet Kit tchen Lock up cleaning products and other chemicals Put child-proof latches on cabinets and drawers that have scissors, knives ma atches or lighters, or other dangerous items Install safety knobs on the stove Disconnect the garbage disposal П Remove fake fruits or anything similar.
+Your loved one may mistake them for real food

-General: □ Make sure that doorways and pathways are clear of clutter and well-lit. □ Ensure that outside areas are well-lit. □ Make sure that stairs or ramps have handrails. □ Put smoke detectors and carbon monoxide detectors on each floor, and test regularly. □ Be wary of fire hazards such as space heaters and electric blankets. □ Clear clutter regularly.
-Cluttered spaces can cause anxiety and confusion in dementia.
+Ge neral Make sure that doorways and pathways are clear of clutter and well-lit Ensure that outside areas are well-lit Make sure that stairs or ramps have handrails Put smoke detectors and carbon monoxide detectors on each floor, and tes at them regularly Be wary of fire hazards such as space heaters and electric blankets Clear clutter regularly.
+Cluttered spaces can cause anxiety and confusio in those with dementia.
+N OTES: